No More Spores: How to Get Rid of Mold

 - Alternaria: This mold often appears dark green or brown and has a velvety texture.
 It is most commonly found in moist places like showers; the presence of Alternaria can indicate nearby water damage.
 It spreads quickly and can cause asthma symptoms.

 - Stachybotrys: This is known as the dreaded ‘black mold’.
 It appears slimy and is a black or dark green color.
 Black mold will grow in places that are humid and damp for many weeks at a time.
 It is very toxic and can cause serious health issues, especially with prolonged exposure.
-Always call a professional immediately if you see this type of mold on your property.
+Always call a professional immediately if you see this type of mold on your rental property.

 - Cladosporium: This mold appears as small black or green “peppery” dots.
 It is often found on fabrics and can cause respiratory problems or allergic reactions.